(October 1, 2014) - Security Message for U.S. Citizens: Demonstrations Expected in Downtown Naples

-We strongly recommend that U.S. citizens traveling to or residing in Italy enroll in the Department of State's Smart Traveler Enrollment Program (STEP) at travel.state.gov.
-STEP enrollment gives you the latest security updates, and makes it easier for the U.S. Embassy or nearest U.S. Consulate to contact you in an emergency.
-If you don't have Internet access, enroll directly with the nearest U.S. Embassy or Consulate.
+U.S. citizens traveling to or residing in Italy enroll in the Department of State's Smart Traveler Enrollment Program (STEP).
+STEP enrollment gives you the latest security updates, and makes it easier for the U.S. embassy or nearest U.S. consulate to contact you in an emergency.
+If you don't have Internet access, enroll directly with the nearest U.S. embassy or consulate.

-Contact the U.S. Embassy or Consulate for up-to-date information on travel restrictions.
-You can also call 1-888-407-4747 toll-free in the United States and Canada or 1-202-501-4444 from other countries.
+Contact the U.S. embassy or consulate for up-to-date information on travel restrictions.
+You can also call 1-888-407-4747 toll-free from within the United States and Canada, or 1-202-501-4444 from other countries.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).
-Follow us on Twitter and Facebook to have travel information at your fingertips.
+Follow us on Twitter and Facebook, and download our free Smart Traveler iPhone App to have travel information at your fingertips.